Unifying Contrastive and Generative Objectives for Visual Understanding and Text-to-Image Generation: Experiments

-Across all out-of-domain benchmarks, DREAM consistently delivers the highest accuracy, outperforming CLIP by +2.8\% and REPA by +2.4\% on average.
-Models trained with CLIP-style alignment (REPA and DREAM) reliably exceed both CLIP and their generative-only counterparts after finetuning, confirming that integrating a generative objective is synergetic with learning robust, transferable visual features.
-DREAM’s gains are especially pronounced on the most challenging variants (IN-A and IN-H), underscoring its ability to generalize beyond the training distribution.
+\paragraph{Fine-tuning.} Following \cite{li2023mage}, we fine-tune on ImageNet-1K and evaluate on out-of-domain ImageNet variants (Table~\ref{tab:unified_baselines}).
+DREAM achieves the strongest in-domain accuracy, surpassing CLIP by $+1.6\%$ and REPA by $+1.0\%$ on ImageNet-1K, and the highest out-of-domain accuracy, exceeding CLIP by $+2.8\%$ and REPA by $+2.4\%$ on average.
+CLIP-aligned models (REPA, DREAM) reliably outperform both CLIP and their generative-only counterparts after fine-tuning, confirming that integrating a generative objective is synergistic with learning transferable features.
+DREAM's gains are especially pronounced on the hardest variants (IN-A, IN-H), underscoring its out-of-distribution generalization.

-\textbf{Few-shot Learning.} Prior work has established that high-quality representations are critical for few-shot image classification (\cite{wang2019simpleshot, tian2020rethinking, dhillon2019baseline}).
-A simple linear classifier trained on frozen features can achieve competitive performance.
-Following the standard 5-way, 5-shot protocol (\cite{tian2023stablerep, wang2019simpleshot, el2023learning}), we evaluate DREAM across 14 benchmark datasets.
-As shown in Table~\ref{tab:fewshot}, DREAM consistently outperforms all baselines across all datasets.
-Notably, it outperforms the next best model CLIP by a significant margin (+4.1\%).
+\paragraph{Few-shot Learning.} Prior work has established that high-quality representations are critical for few-shot image classification~\cite{wang2019simpleshot, tian2020rethinking, dhillon2019baseline}.
+As shown in Appendix Table~\ref{tab:fewshot}, DREAM consistently outperforms all baselines, exceeding the next-best model (CLIP) by $+4.1\%$ on average.

-\textbf{Dense Prediction} Table~\ref{tab:segmentation_depth_combined} reports results on dense prediction tasks.
-DREAM achieves 36.8\% mIoU on ADE20K (+1.9 over CLIP) and an RMSE of 0.60 on NYU Depth v2, matching REPA while outperforming CLIP by 6.25\%.
-These gains indicate that the diffusion reconstruction objective enhances spatial grounding, as denoising full images encourages the encoder to learn pixel-aligned features that transfer effectively to dense prediction.
+\paragraph{Dense Prediction.} Appendix Table~\ref{tab:segmentation_depth_combined} shows the result on dense prediction.
+DREAM achieves 36.8\% mIoU on ADE20K ($+1.9\%$ over CLIP) and 0.60 RMSE on NYU Depth v2, matching REPA while outperforming CLIP by 6.25\%.
+These gains indicate that the diffusion reconstruction objective enhances spatial grounding by encouraging pixel-aligned features that transfer to dense prediction.